Simon51584/frontend_Mod3project/README.md

 Clone this repository
 Make sure that the backend API is running in your terminal using Rails S Ruby version 6.0.3
+Run "open index.html" to run the game and enjoy.

 Check out the deployed project: https://tetrisnew3.herokuapp.com/